A Few Thoughts from Ben on How to Choose The Right Way to Produce Your Jewelry Masters

 Here are a few thoughts that might help you to decide.

 We produce around 1,000 new masters per month!
-That’s a lot of work, and due to the huge variation in the items we produce we use a wide variety of master making techniques, and skills!
+That’s a lot of work, and due to the huge variation in the items we produce, we use a wide variety of master-making techniques and skills!
 I write skills here to as for some items there is no better way than using a skilled artisan or craftsman to get the best results.
 We have some incredibly skilled traditional hand carvers here, working with a range of materials besides conventional waxes.
 Some prefer carving in wood, bone, or even horn to get the best results, depending on the item, and the skills of the carver, really it all comes down to how we can get the best result.
 It is a real luxury to have so of these wonderful but non-traditional (in the jewelry making sense!) skills available to combine with the more standard master making techniques.

 We get a lot of requests from customers for designs of mythological animals or deities, or items with ornate filigree and scroll work, etc… For these kinds of ‘organic’ designs the flowing hand of a skilled hand carver usually gives the best results, and in this situation this method is generally cheaper and faster than using standard industrial methods.